Stephen Robert: Politics, philanthropy, and journalism

 Robert is a member of the Council on Foreign Relations, a member of the Foreign Policy Program Leadership Committee at the Brookings Institution, and a member of the Investment Committee of the Peter G. Peterson Foundation.
-He is a trustee of the Solomon R. Guggenheim Foundation, and a trustee of and substantial donor to New York-Presbyterian Hospital.
+He is a Trustee and Treasurer of the Solomon R. Guggenheim Foundation, and a trustee of and substantial donor to New York-Presbyterian Hospital.
 He has formerly been on the boards of directors of Xerox, The Manhattan Institute, the New York Philharmonic, and WNET/THIRTEEN.
 He was formerly a member of the advisory board of Blackstone Alternative Asset Management, and formerly on the President's Advisory Council at Teachers College, Columbia University.

 Robert and his wife Pilar Crespi Robert are the founders of the Source of Hope Foundation, which provides assistance to communities lacking resources such as health care, education, water, food, and micro-financing opportunities.
 In partnership with non-governmental organizations, the foundation has conducted humanitarian relief, including relief for those affected by natural disasters, in areas such as sub-Saharan Africa, Israel, Palestine, Haiti, Colombia, and New York City.
 The Roberts are co-Chairs of the foundation; they are actively involved in its projects, and travel frequently to follow up.
 The Roberts are also heavily involved in, and have made large donations to, the Henry Street Settlement, a nonprofit social service agency which serves persons in need in Manhattan's Lower East Side.
 Robert was previously a director of Millennium Promise, a foundation dedicated to meeting the basic needs of the world's poorest people.

 As a journalist, Robert has written articles for a variety of national and international publications.
 In the wake of the recession, he has published analysis and advice regarding the U.S. economy in Forbes and The Daily Beast.